+Users are getting increasingly frustrated with the sky-high prices when interacting with the Ethereum network and are now searching for ways to reduce their costs.
 One way is by avoiding the Ethereum blockchain altogether by using Dapps such as PancakeSwap or Burgerswap to exchange your assets, yield farm, or vote on proposals on alternative blockchains.
 One such blockchain is the Binance Smart Chain built for cross-chain compatibility with Binance Chain, the home of the BNB token.

 In the tutorial, I will explain how to connect MetaMask wallet to the BSC (Binance Smart Chain).
 For more information on the Binance Smart Chain, you can also check out the Binance Academy.

-What is MetaMask?
+What is MetaMask Wallet?